DataCouture/DataCouture/README.md

-- 💞️ I’m looking to collaborate on sustainability and pro earth
+-  I’m looking for entry level data analyst jobs
+-
 -  I am reading - Girl, Women, Other by Bernadine Evaristo

 <!---
 DataCouture/DataCouture is a ✨ special ✨ repository because it is!